Small businesses are eligible for special capital gains tax concessions, with the retirement concessions tied into the superannuation rules.

 - meet the maximum net asset value test – total net value of the taxpayer, connected entities and affiliates is $6 million or less (at a time just before the relevant CGT event).

-Determination of any net taxable capital gain is considered according to this sequence:
+The arithmetic involved in the determination of a net taxable capital gain is dealt with according to this sequence: